francais english german

 Aller en bas

-It gushes at 280 meters of altitude at the heart of the Argoat in Côtes d’Armor.
-Then it hurl down the Mené Mounts to have a well-deserved break at Guerlédan’s lake, Brittany’s biggest unnatural lake.
+It springs to life at 280 meters above sea level in the heart of the Argoat in Côtes d’Armor.
+From there, it rushes down the Mené Massif before taking a well-earned pause at Lake Guerlédan, Brittany’s largest man-made lake.

-Many inflows add themselves to the Blavet : Sarre and Brandifout on its right bank in Melrand, then Tarun and Evel on its left bank in Baud.
+Several tributaries feed the Blavet along its journey: the Sarre and Brandifout on the right bank at Melrand, and the Tarun and Evel on the left bank at Baud.

-A few years later, a new large-scale project was set up in the valley: the construction of a railway line to link Pontivy more easily to the coast in order to speed up trade.
-Decided by imperial decree under Napoleon III and inaugurated in 1864, the 53 kilometres of railway line linking Auray to Pontivy required an enormous amount of work, in particular to cross the Blavet by seven bridges and dig two long tunnels.
-For several years, hundreds of workers (lumberjacks, tree pruners, earthworkers, stone cutters, track layers, etc.) worked on the design of these structures.
+A few years later, a major new project transformed the valley: the construction of a railway line to link Pontivy more directly to the coast and speed up trade.
+Approved by imperial decree under Napoleon III and inaugurated in 1864, the 53-kilometre line from Auray to Pontivy was a massive undertaking.
+Seven bridges had to cross the Blavet, and two long tunnels were dug, with hundreds of workers—lumberjacks, tree pruners, earthworkers, stone cutters, and track layers—contributing to the construction of these impressive structures.

 Calendrier Facebook Youtube Instagram